 Eddy Boudel Tan writes stories from his book-filled apartment in the West End of Vancouver.
 His work depicts a world much like our own—the heroes are flawed, truth is distorted, and there is as much hope as there is heartbreak.

 A second-generation Asian Canadian, Eddy celebrates diverse voices and provocative perspectives.
 He is proud to identify as queer and champion stronger LGBTQ+ representation in the arts.
-He's the author of two novels: After Elias, a finalist for the ReLit Awards and the Edmund White Award for Debut Fiction, and The Rebellious Tide, a finalist for the Ferro-Grumley Award for LGBTQ Fiction.
-His short stories can be found in literary oases like Joyland, Yolk, Gertrude Press, and The G&LR, as well as two forthcoming anthologies.
+He's the author of two novels: After Elias, a finalist for the Edmund White Award for Debut Fiction and the ReLit Best Novel Award, and The Rebellious Tide, a finalist for the Ferro-Grumley Award for LGBTQ Fiction.
+His short stories can be found in literary oases like Joyland, Yolk, Gertrude Press, and The G&LR, as well as an anthology from Arsenal Pulp Press.
 Writers' Trust of Canada named him a rising star in Canadian literature in 2021.

 Always eager to discuss his work, he’s appeared at the Vancouver Writers Fest, The Word on the Street Toronto, Winnipeg’s THIN AIR Festival, Washington D.C.’s OutWrite Festival, AWP Conference & Bookfair, and more.